Try this!!: If you want theoretically accurate info, ask AI to ignore forums like DPReview or camera review sites repeating commercial slogans.

 • Sensor saturation and the link to SNR, "filling the bucket," or exposing the sensor.

-PS: Saturating the sensor (filling the bucket) is not something magical linked to the size of the sensor...
+PS: Saturating the sensor (filling the bucket) is linked to the exposure mix, not something magically like sensor size...

 Figure 2.

-Many photographers never learned that lower SNR values cause more visible noise.
-The sensor's noise floor is always present; we just don't see it at higher SNR values.
+Many photographers don't know that lower SNR values are the reason for visible noise.
+The sensor's noise floor is always present; we just don't see it at higher SNRs.
 In other words, the layer of sand in the bucket is more visible with less water.
-The alternative for low-light conditions is saturating the sensor (filling the bucket) at the camera's native ISO, wider apertures, or longer exposure times.
-One could also plan lower SNR values with more noise when upping the ISO and shutter speed.
+An alternative approach to having lower SNRs is to saturate the sensor (filling the bucket) at the camera's native ISO, wider apertures, and longer exposures.
+One could also accept more noise when upping the ISO and shutter speed (lowering the SNR).

 Olympus E-M5 II with the amazing M.Zuiko 7-14mm f2.8 lens.
 ISO500, f3.2, 1/10 sec.
 I converted the enhanced Raw file in Workspace.

-Always consider the ISO value as another variable in the camera's exposure formula.
-ISO amplification is the difference between a partially exposed sensor and an 18% gray exposure or saturated sensor.
-The camera uses 18% gray exposures to accurately replicate the ambient light and color.
+Always remind yourself that the ISO function evolved from a constant to a variable input.
+That's why I created the above illustration (Fig. 1) and replaced the analog with a digital exposure triangle.
+ISO amplification is the difference between a partially exposed sensor and an 18% gray saturated sensor.
+The camera uses 18% gray exposure values to accurately replicate ambient light and color.

-Photographers were never "given" the opportunity to optimize the camera's sensor or manage specifics like sensor saturation, SNR, noise, dynamic range, or the exposure mix.
-The reason is social media distractions, like the histogram displays only 8-bit JPEG data, and ISO 100 on Olympus cameras differs from ISO 100 on other cameras, or we shouldn't trust the histogram because it's inaccurate.
-These distractions are totally irrelevant when you start applying the histogram.
+Photographers were never "given" the chance to monitor the camera's sensor or manage variables like sensor saturation, noise, or dynamic range.
+The reason is the "bigger is better" narrative and social media distractions, like the histogram displays 8-bit JPEG data, ISO 100 on Olympus cameras differs from ISO 100 on others, or we shouldn't trust the histogram because it's inaccurate.
+These distractions are totally irrelevant when you start applying Live View and the histogram.
 Why?

 Example 1 - Ambient light

 I am always surprised at the level of ignorance or cognitive dissonance when people boast about using ISO 25600 on social media.
 For example, ISO 25600 means 7 stops of amplification, whereas the above images illustrate a 3 EV delta.
-The left image was amplified by 3 stops, or ISO 800, and the image to the right shows how much reflected light was reaching (exposing) the sensor at ISO 800.
+The left image was amplified by 3 stops, or ISO 800, and the image to the right shows how much reflected light reached (exposed) the sensor at ISO 800.

-The histogram measures the brightness of the pixels in the image.
-The horizontal axis represents the brightness levels from pure black on the left to pure white on the right (0-255 tonal range), and the vertical axis shows the number of pixels at each brightness point on the horizontal axis.
+The histogram shows the brightness of the pixels.
+That means all 4 exposure variables.
+The horizontal axis is the brightness levels from pure black on the left to pure white on the right (0-255 tonal range), and the vertical axis is the number of pixels at each brightness point on the horizontal axis.

 How did I measure the reflected light exposing the sensor?
 Start by setting your exposure in auto or aperture mode.
-Change to manual exposure mode and apply the autoexposure values.
+Change to manual exposure and apply these autoexposure values.
 The histogram will display the reflected light exposing the sensor as you turn the ISO back to its native value.
-That means the histogram is measuring the reflected light passing through the aperture and shutter onto the sensor.
-The flow diagram in Figure 1 helps us to identify and target specific phases in the imaging process, and manual mode helps us to display them in Live View and the histogram.
+I basically isolated the ISO to help the histogram measure the reflected light passing through the aperture and shutter onto the sensor.
+The flow diagram in Fig. 1 lets us identify and target specific phases in the imaging process, and manual mode helps us to display them in Live View and the histogram.

 For example, the goal with ETTR is to saturate the sensor.
 That means more reflected light reaching the sensor.
 One option is fixing the ISO and adjusting the shutter, aperture, and scene luminance.
-Use the histogram to follow the reflected light reaching the sensor.
-The final example is clipping.
-For example, it's possible to clip your highlights with ISO amplification, which means the sensor is not clipping.
-Use the histogram to establish which exposure variable causes clipping.
+Use the histogram to monitor the reflected light exposing the sensor.
+The next example is clipping.
+For example, it's possible to clip highlights with ISO amplification, which means the sensor is not clipping.
+Use the histogram to establish which of the 4 exposure variables are causing clipping.

 Olympus E-30 with the Zuiko 50-200mm f2.8 lens.
 ISO100, f5.6, 4" (An ambient light example)

 The above image shows it's possible to saturate the sensor in low light.
 It's incorrect to link noise to low light because longer exposure times saturate the sensor.
-It simply means the bucket doesn't have to be filled instantly because the sensor is designed to also saturate over longer periods.
-Higher ISOs and shutter speeds are, therefore, application-specific.
-It is critical to consider the reflected light reaching the sensor when selecting your aperture and shutter speed mix.
-Unnecessary safety margins result in less light reaching the sensor, higher ISOs, and more visible noise (lower SNRs).
+It simply means the bucket doesn't need to be filled instantly because the sensor is designed to also saturate over longer periods.
+Higher ISOs, shutter speeds, and noise are, therefore, application-specific.
+It is critical to consider the reflected light reaching the sensor when setting your aperture and shutter speed mix.
+Random safety margins results in less light reaching the sensor, lower SNR values, or more visible noise.

 Example 2 - Ambient light with +2EV illumination

 The above example is exciting because I upped the scene luminance (4th exposure variable) with 2 EV.
-I used a similar method for the image with the cuckoo clock.
-I used a powerful LED light in the above example and selective lighting (painting with light) for the cuckoo clock photo.
-Selectively using or applying the time of day is another way of managing the scene luminance creatively.
+I used a similar method with the cuckoo clock image.
+For example, I used a powerful LED light in the above example and selective lighting (painting with light) with the cuckoo clock.
+Selectively using or applying the time of day is another example of "managing" your scene luminance.

 Photographers often need higher shutter speeds in normal daylight conditions.
-Modern cameras are more efficient at lower saturation and SNR values, which makes higher ISOs of up to +3 stops "normal" in such conditions.
-Study the inserted 200% cropped gray card in these photos.
-We can also manage the SNR to selectively add noise to the monotone (B&W) or monochrome picture modes.
+Modern cameras are more efficient at lower saturation and SNR values, which makes higher ISOs of up to +3 stops possible in these conditions.
+Study the inserted 200% cropped gray cards in the photos.
+If needed, the AI noise filter of Workspace works from ISO 800 upwards.
+We can also manage the image look by selectively adding noise to monotone (B&W) or monochrome photos.
+See the example further down.

 I never consider social media talking points like noise, DR, diffraction, or image quality when I am out photographing with my Olympus cameras.
-I also don't use personalized ISO guides for my cameras.
-A basic understanding and the knowledge shared in this article are enough to benefit our results with any digital camera.
+I also don't have personalized ISO guides for my cameras.
+A basic understanding and the knowledge shared in this article are enough to benefit my results with any digital camera.
 For example, I only use Workspace and Affinity to process my images.
-Why would anyone prefer unfriendly MFT raw converters over Olympus colors and Workspace?
+Why would anyone prefer MFT unfriendly raw converters over Olympus colors and Workspace?

 Olympus E-30 with the Zuiko 50-200mm f2.8 lens.
 ISO100, f5.6, 1" (Another ambient light example)

-Here is a list of things we can explain with this knowledge:
+Here is a list of things we can explain with this article:

 - Knowing that the ISO can be a cause of clipping is huge.